jbkinder/academic-kickstart/content/talk/radical-democracy/index.md

 +++
-title = "Gimme Shelter: The Tiny House Warriors and Indigenous Infrastructure as Media of Resistance"
+title = "Against Infrastructural Inertia: On the Canadian Extractive State Apparatus"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date = 2020-06-02T13:30:00
+date = 2020-04-10T13:30:00
 # date_end = 2030-06-01T15:00:00
 all_day = false